wp-plugins/simple-membership/readme.txt

 https://simple-membership-plugin.com/

 == Changelog ==

+= 1.9.0 =
+- Fixed a bug in the default account setting option (the option to do manual approval for membership).
+- Added Polish language translation to the plugin.
+The translation was submitted by Maytki.
+- Added Macedonian language translation to the plugin.
+The translation was submitted by I. Ivanov.

 = 1.8.9 =
 - Added a new feature so you can set the default account status of your members.
 This can useful if you want to manually approve members after they signup.